aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2023-1-30-how-to-setup-fantasy-frc.md

 \* If you want to connect to the website externally you will need to [port forward](https://portforward.com/){:target="\_blank"} port 80 to your web server.

 Run the website using `node server.js` (server.js in /server) and navigate to `<hostname>/admin` (the admin page is only accessible by direct link) and type in a username and password (see [showcase](#showcase) for what the admin page looks like).
 Once your admin has been added uncomment the lines to re-enable security.
 Then go to your MySQL server and get the ID and name of the account.
 In server.js locate `const adminId =` and set `adminId` and `adminName` to the user's ID and name respectively.
-Once an admin user is set up you go to the admin page and add the rest of your users.
+Once an admin user is set up your admin go to the admin page and add the rest of your users.

 ## Yearly Setup